OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 - for signing/verifying - to ensure integrity of data (as well as accountability in some cases)
 - for maintenance - to protect keys during certain sensitive operations (such as being imported to the KeyStore)

-Additionally, you should identify the business logic which uses identified instances of cryptography.
+Additionally, you should identify the business logic which uses any identified instances of cryptography.

 During verification the following checks should be performed:

-- are all keys used according to the purpose defined during its creation? (it is relevant to KeyStore keys, which can have KeyProperties defined)
+- are all keys used according to the purpose defined during their creation? (it is relevant to KeyStore keys, which can have KeyProperties defined)
-- for asymmetric keys, is the private key being exclusively used for signing and the public key encryption?
+- for asymmetric keys, is the private key only used for signing, while the public key is only used for encryption?
 - are symmetric keys used for multiple purposes?
 A new symmetric key should be generated if it's used in a different context.
 - is cryptography used according to its business purpose?